FidelHen/calculator-with-node/README.md

 # Calculators with Node.js #
-Simple static website that implements an adding and BMI calculator.
+A simple static website that implements an adding and BMI calculator.
 ## Learned ##
 * Basics of Node.JS
 * Basics of Express.JS